sharonsheah/dapp-uni-blockchain-developer-bootcamp/README.md

 # About

 This repository contains a decentralised exchange dapp and an ERC-20 token ($YUZU).
-This dapp is created with Ethereum smart contracts written in Solidity and a frontend build with React.
+This dapp is created with Ethereum smart contracts written in Solidity and a frontend build with React and Redux.

 ### Smart Contracts:
 - Token